MadsAlbertsen/multi-metagenome/README.md

 Some text

-## Scripts used for extracting individual genomes from metagenomes
+## Scripts used for extracting of individual genomes from metagenomes
 ### R.data.generation

 ### circosviz